 This article contains a summary of an article that features on the main page.
 The text of the article is static; it is a copied part of the complete article.
-Currently (August 9 2014) we have 11 feature articles (see the template page.
+Currently (April 23, 2017) we have 45 feature articles (see the template page.
 The code below the lines calls this template in way that it shows every day a different article from the collection of feature articles.
 To add an article there should first be consensus about it.
 After that create a summary for it on a separate article with the name Feature article/<number of article>.
 Then change the number right after the word "mod".
 This should be the number of feature articles we have.

 The inheritance customs in the Seven Kingdoms are vague, uncodified, and subject to varying interpretations.
 Male-preference primogeniture is customary, but not binding.
 The eldest son of a man is his heir, followed by his younger sons.
 A man's daughters are set to inherit before a man's brothers.
 The only exception is Dorne, where the inheritance laws are based on Rhoynish customs.
 As such, inheritance in Dorne is based on the order of birth, and not the gender of the child.
 However, regardless of the firstborn male-preference, Lords can choose to name a younger child as their heir, or the child of another.
 When there is no clear heir, a widow might lay claim on the lands.
 Claims might also be presented to a lord's liege.
 Bastards cannot inherit unless they are legitimized.
 Yet, even when they are legitimized, it is not clear whether they join the line of succession in order of birth, or simply come after all trueborn children.